 Angola confirms first cases as coronavirus spreads in Africa

-Many African countries have already shut borders, closed schools and universities and barred large public gatherings to curb the spread of the virus.
-South Africa, which has the most cases in sub-Saharan Africa, confirmed 38 new cases, taking its total to 240.
+Many African countries have already shut their borders, closed schools and universities and barred large public gatherings.
+In South Africa, which has the most cases in sub-Saharan Africa, more citizens have taken to wearing masks and gloves in public as the number of confirmed cases rose by 38 to 240 on Saturday.

 Africa's most populous country, Nigeria, plans to close its two main international airports in the cities of Lagos and Abuja from Monday night.
 The number of reported coronavirus cases there rose to 22 on Saturday.
 Rwanda, which has 17 confirmed cases, stepped up preventive measures on Saturday, banning travel between towns and other parts of the country for two weeks, closing all bars, and requiring all government and private employees to work from home.